elterminad0r/github_index/README.md

 It also has some simple Python CGI scripts implementing some of the found approaches in a very simplistic web interface.

 [Here](https://github.com/elterminad0r/DNA/blob/master/presentation.pdf) is the accompanying presentation I made for the end of my stay.

+It's somewhere around the middle of my well-populated to-do list to revisit this and clean it up.
 ### [\[toc\]](#table-of-contents) [sorting](https://github.com/elterminad0r/sorting)
 My collection of Python sorting algorithms from once upon a time.
 Investigation into efficent sorting of integers in the end, which doesn't require comparisons.
 It's on the to-do list to redo/clean this all up one day.
 # [\[toc\]](#table-of-contents) My RC files